crocandr/docker-tinc/README.md

 ```

 ... and ...
-  - configure the sync (resilo or syncthing or other)
+  - configure the sync (resilio or syncthing or other)
   - wait for the config sync
   - restart the tinc or the full stack with `docker-compose restart`